-While there are several different types of power meters to choose from (with each one having its own unique set of advantages and considerations), pedal-based power meters continue to be one of the most popular and widely used.
-So, we thought it appropriate if we reviewed your different power meter pedal options.
-Specifically, we’ll touch on why this type of power meter is so popular, summarize the different pedals by brand and then put them head-to-head in a power meter pedals comparison.
+Pedal-based power meters are one of the most popular and widely used types of power meter.
+There are several different ones to choose from and each has its own unique set of advantages and considerations.
+Because of this, we thought it would be appropriate to review your different power meter pedal options!
+Specifically, we’ll touch on why this type of power meter is so popular, summarize the different pedals by brand, and then put them head-to-head in a power meter pedals comparison.
 Sound good?
 Let’s check it out!

-Power meter pedals were introduced to the market around 2015.
-They use strain gauges (the tiny devices that measure power) inside the pedal itself.
-As previously mentioned, pedals are one of the most popular power meter types.
-Here are the advantages to using a power meter pedal:
+Power meter pedals were introduced in 2015 and they quickly became one of the most popular power meter types.
+They use strain gauges (the tiny devices that measure your power) inside the pedal itself.
+Here are some of the advantages to using a power meter pedal:

-• Power meter pedals are one of the easiest power meters to install.
-They simply attach to the crank arm – basically like a normal set of pedals.
+- Power meter pedals are one of the easiest power meters to install.
+They simply attach to the crank arm like a normal set of pedals.
 (More on this later.)

-• They are compatible with virtually every bike.
+- They are compatible with every bike.
 This is unlike other power meter types where compatibility is often a concern.

 Options Abound!